divio/divio-cloud-docs/how-to/debug-request-help.rst

 In order to help Divio support help you, it's important to provide us with the information we need, and to be sure it's :ref:`something that we can actually help you with <support-scope>`.

+This page contains a :ref:`report template <problem-report-template>` and an :ref:`example of a good report
+<problem-report-example>`.

 What information we need
 ------------------------